Lake Huron Medical Center Physical Therapy and Rehabilitation Services

 Lake Huron Medical Center Rehabilitation offers a comprehensive array of

-physical therapy, occupational therapy, and speech and language services.
+physical therapy, occupational therapy and speech and language services.

-Our locations are conveniently positioned throughout the Blue
+Our locations are conveniently positioned throughout the Blue Water Region.

-and accomplish a treatment plan specifically tailored to your care needs.
+a treatment plan specifically tailored to your care needs.

 We treat a wide range of conditions including: